 Don’t know about the Instant Pot yet?
 Bless your heart for getting this far in the post!
 But it’s basically a multicooker with (verified) claims to cook rice, make yogurt, saute, slow cook and pressure cook among other tasks.

 Be sure to tag me on instagram @marisamoore when you make this recipe!
-And be sure to check out the other summer slow cooker creations by clicking the recipe redux link below.
+And be sure to check out the other healthy summer slow cooker recipes here.

 You only need three ingredients and a few minutes to make this easy peach jam in the Instant Pot.
 With no refined sugar or pectin, this recipe comes together in less than 30 minutes.